 Denmark was in this first wave of countries submitting its plan on April 30.
-This webinar examined the Danish and plans of other EU member states with a view to how they contribute to the green and digital transformation of the European economy that is also the goal of Next Generation EU.
+This webinar will examine the Danish and plans of other EU member states with a view to how they contribute to the green and digital transformation of the European economy that is also the goal of Next Generation EU.

 10:00 – 10:05

 Presentation of the Danish Recovery Plan

 Asbjørn Brink, Head of EU Budget & International Climate, Agriculture and Environment Unit, Danish Ministry of Finance

 The Recovery Plans of EU Member States

 Jan Høst Schmidt, Senior Advisor at Think Tank EUROPA and former Director in the Commission